samtx/samtx-dev/content/projects/rental-house-map/index.md

 ---
-title: Rental House Map and Spreadsheet with Notion
+title: Rental House Search with Mapbox and Notion
-previous: true
+draft: true
 ---

 A small website I made to help my rental house search in Austin, Texas.